BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 **(9/15/2022) Release 3.0 - Add new kernel patches to enable full CPU Power Management for Sandy-Bridge CPUs (V1 Xeons)**

-Update main EFI to OC 0.8.4.
-Added new kernel patches to enable full CPU Power Management for Sandy-Bridge Xeon's (V1 verions).
-Read details under the Release History section below.
+Updated main EFI to OC 0.8.4.
+Added new kernel patches to enable full CPU Power Management for Sandy-Bridge Xeon's (V1 verions, on all versions of the motherboards).
+Details under the Release History section below.